Truss will take action on energy bills this week – Daily Business

 “Last time we cut corporation tax we saw revenues rise.
 If we raise it it will be harder to get investment.
 Having lower corporation tax will increase investment.
 Putting up tax will not attract investment.
 We need to build roads, power stations and reservoirs and I am determined to take the tough decisions to move that forward.”

-She said it was the job of the Bank of England to bring down inflation and she is a “great believer in the independence of the Bank of England.
+She said it was the job of the Bank of England to bring down inflation and she is a “great believer in the independence of the Bank.

-The new leader of the Conservative party will be announced on Monday and on Tuesday will have an audience with the Queen at Balmoral Castle to become the next Prime Minister.

 .. more follows